linuxmuster/linuxmuster-linbo-gui/README.md

 # Releases
 The latest release can be found [here](https://github.com/linuxmuster/linuxmuster-linbo-gui/releases/latest)
-The attached file archives.zip contains the `linuxmuster-linbo-gui7_*.deb` Package which you can install on your server.
+The attached file `linuxmuster-linbo-gui7_*.deb` is the Package which you can install on your server.
+Please note: the prebuilt packages do not contain a 32-bit version.

 # Building yourself
 For your convenience there is a script to build the package: [build.sh](./build.sh)
 You have to invoke it in the build root.
+If you want to build the 32-bit version, you will have to insert `32` in the following places:
+- In the file `/build.sh`: Line 64 change `(64)` to `(64 32)`
-Please note: It will take a long time to build the first time you do it.
+- In the file `/debian/mkarchives.sh`: Line 24 change `for bits in 64; do` to `for bits in 32 64; do` Please note: It will take a long time to build the first time you do it.

 # Screenshots